 It is said that the best advocates for any business are its customers.
 And word of mouth is still the best form of advertising.
 Also I truly believe 'Sales Heaps but Service Reaps'.
 Any amount of sales is useless if your service is mediocre or poor.
 You can spend a lot on marketing strategies and sales promotions.
 You can budget for sales training and honing negotiation skills.
 But, if your back office does not stand up to sales promises, all that money and effort is wasted.

-So why not utilize that amount in developing the service culture in the organization?
-Raise your service standards to such levels that ‘dissatisfied customers’ do not exist in the company’s dictionary.
+So why not utilise that amount in developing the service culture in the organisation?
+Raise your service standards to such levels that 'dissatisfied customers' do not exist in the company's dictionary.
 Train each and every employee irrespective of hierarchy on the importance of customer service.
 Make them conscious of their functions.
 Educate them on how their words and actions play a big role in customer satisfaction.
-If the organization works on ‘think customer’, ‘think satisfaction’ model, it would go a long way in WOWing their existing customers to repeat their business and bring along referrals.
+If the organisation works on 'think customer', 'think satisfaction' model, it would go a long way in WOWing their existing customers to repeat their business and bring along referrals.
 You take excellent care of your customers and assign the sales function to them.

 EXPERIENCE MATTERS MORE THAN EXPOSURE

 It is natural for customers to bawl about bad service and brag about great service.